carlguo866/personal_site/content/portfolio/exp-uber.md

 * End-to-end owned, designed, developed, and launched the Uber Eats home feed dish recommendation carousel to 90M global users, boosting top-level business metrics.
 Coded in Java, Go, PySpark, and HiveQL.

-* Implemented DeepMF embedding retrieval using a novel approach that trades-off optimality for efficiency.
-Elevated recall rate by 4x with the same resource compared to baseline.
+* Trained and indexed DL embeddings in Uber's homegrown search system.
+Served embeddings for candidates retrieval using a novel approach that elevated recall rate by 4x with the same resource as baseline.

 * Implemented eater history retrieval based on personalized order and click data.